MicrosoftDocs/win32/desktop-src/direct3d11/conservative-rasterization.md

 ## Interactions with the pipeline

-For many details on how conservative rasterization interacts with the graphics pipeline, refer to [D3D12 Conservative Rasterization](https://msdn.microsoft.com/library/windows/desktop/dn903791).
+For many details on how conservative rasterization interacts with the graphics pipeline, refer to [D3D12 Conservative rasterization](https://msdn.microsoft.com/library/windows/desktop/dn903791).

 ## Implementation details

-The type of rasterization supported in Direct3D 12 is sometimes referred to as "Overestimated Conservative Rasterization".
-There is also the concept of "Underestimated Conservative Rasterization", which means that only pixels that are fully covered by a rendered primitive are rasterized.
+The type of rasterization supported in Direct3D 12 is sometimes referred to as "overestimated conservative rasterization".
+There is also the concept of "underestimated conservative rasterization", which means that only pixels that are fully covered by a rendered primitive are rasterized.
 Underestimated conservative rasterization information is available through the pixel shader through the use of input coverage data, and only overestimated conservative rasterization is available as a rasterizing mode.

 If any part of a primitive overlaps a pixel, then that pixel is considered covered and is then rasterized.
 When an edge or corner of a primitive falls along the edge or corner of a pixel, the application of the "top-left rule" is implementation-specific.
 However, for implementations that support degenerate triangles, a degenerate triangle along an edge or corner must cover at least one pixel.